icdop/dvc/CONFIG_SVN.md

 	  $SVN_MODE : svn | file -- server db access mode
 	  $SVN_HOST : server host name -- only been used in svn server mode
 	  $SVN_PORT : server port name -- only been used in svn server mode

-- When a project is createed, there will be one repository under:
+- When a project is created, there will be one repository under:

 	  $SVN_ROOT/<project_name>/